sayedulsayem/custom-css-for-elementor/readme.txt

 = 2.0.0 =

-- New: Live CSS generate on editor panel while typing.
+- New: Live CSS generate on editor panel while writing CSS.

 = 1.3.1 =